 Lydiard House and Park

 As the website says: Lydiard Park is a beautiful historic estate on the western edge of Swindon, with the Palladian House, Church and Walled Garden, set in 260 acres of parkland.
 The children’s play area, Cafe & Tea Rooms, events and education programmes make Lydiard Park a great destination for a family day out.

 And on Lydiard House: ‘At the heart of the park is Lydiard House – a striking Grade I listed Palladian house that for 500 years was home to the St John family.
 The ground floor state apartments of Lydiard House have been beautifully restored and are open to visitors to view the ornate plasterwork and original family furnishings displayed alongside portraits and photographs of the St John family.Your visit starts in the grand Main Hall, which was originally the impressive entrance to the St John’s family home as well as being a space for dancing and entertainment.
 To the right, you will find the Library, lined with bookshelves decorated with classical plaster busts of famous philosophers.’

 NB: See Secret Swindon and Swindon in 50 Buildings for mentions of the house at Lydiard and St Mary’s Church.

 A few years ago (okay a LOT of years ago) I was given, to celebrate a special birthday, a hot air balloon flight from the park.
 It took place on a perfectly clear, warm, sunny early September evening.
-The balloon was inflated in front of the house and when we ‘took off’ and floated right over the house it was so, so magical.
+The operators inflated the ballon in front of the house and when we ‘took off’ and floated right over the house it was so, so magical.
 One of the loveliest experiences I’ve ever had.
-It was just amazing.
+Simply amazing.

 I went up there for a walk just before Christmas (2013) and here a few pictures I took.
 It was a lovely sunny day and was even relatively mild.
 The house always looks very lovely in the sunshine.